Partner Federal Agencies

 National Oceanic and Atmospheric Administration (NOAA, NTHMP Chair)

-The Tsunami Warning and Education Act (P.L.
-109-479, Title VIII) identified NOAA as the lead agency for the NTHMP.
+The Tsunami Warning, Education, and Research Act of 2017 (P.L.
+115-25, Title V) identifies NOAA as the lead agency for the NTHMP.
 In this role, NOAA serves as the chair of the NTHMP Coordinating Committee, co-chair of the Mapping and Modeling and Warning Coordination Subcommittees, and program administrator.
-Additionally, NOAA contributes to the NTHMP by administering the NTHMP Grant Program, setting standards for NTHMP-developed inundation models, promoting community outreach and education networks to ensure community tsunami readiness, encouraging the adoption of tsunami warning and mitigation measures, conducting tsunami research, providing tsunami public outreach, and operating the U.S. Tsunami Warning System.
+Additionally, NOAA contributes to the NTHMP by administering the NOAA/NWS Tsunami Activities Grants, setting standards for NTHMP-developed inundation models, promoting community outreach and education networks to ensure community tsunami readiness, encouraging the adoption of tsunami warning and mitigation measures, conducting tsunami research, providing tsunami public outreach, and operating the U.S. Tsunami Warning System.
 NOAA’s NTHMP activities are led by the National Weather Service, which administers the NOAA Tsunami Program, a cross-NOAA cooperative effort that leverages the capabilities of other NOAA operational line offices: the Office of Oceanic and Atmospheric Research, the National Ocean Service, and the National Environmental Satellite, Data and Information Service.

 Federal Emergency Management Agency (FEMA)